 Note: Some doctoral programs [both PhD and PsyD] require an MA before they accept students for the PhD, but the trend is toward a PhD only program.
 In these programs, students are not accepted unless they are attempting the PhD.

 PhD in Psychological Subspecialties other than Clinical Psychology

 Although undergraduates often first consider the professional psychology route (clinical, counseling, or school psychology), many if not most of the professors who teach them have obtained a research-based PhD in other fields of psychology.

 It is quite important and prestigious to earn a PhD in a research field.
 Remember, the practice of psychology is based on empirical evidence, and research psychologists gather that evidence.
 Earning this kind of degree requires advanced coursework and at least a dissertation completed in graduate school, composed of one or more original experiments or research studies.
 Sometimes the dissertation follows a master's thesis.
 The following is a partial list of such areas:

 - Industrial-Organizational Psychology

-Typically, after completing a 4- to 7-year course of study at a major research university, and sometimes after additional postdoctoral work, holders of these degrees become college or university professors or researchers for the government or industry.
+Typically, after completing a four- to seven-year course of study at a major research university, and sometimes after additional postdoctoral work, holders of these degrees become college or university professors or researchers for the government or industry.

-Students interested in becoming a professor in an academic sub-field should try to gain experience working with a professor interested in that area and, if possible, complete an honors thesis (see below) before they apply to graduate school.
-It is important that the students develop a strong interest in a particular topic.
-Then, selectively apply to graduate programs where research on that topic is being conducted.
-(Typically, graduate professors select students on the basis of their interest, as well as academic excellence, and serve as mentors to the students through graduate school and beyond).
+Students interested in becoming a professor in an academic subfield should try to gain experience working with a professor interested in that area and, if possible, complete an honors thesis (see below) before they apply to graduate school.
+It is important that students develop a strong interest in a particular topic, and then selectively apply to graduate programs where research on that topic is being conducted.
+(Typically, professors select students on the basis of their interest, as well as academic excellence, and serve as mentors to the students through graduate school and beyond).